Detection: Windows Process Injection Remote Thread

 Associated Analytic Story

-process $SourceImage$ create a remote thread to process $TargetImage$ on host $dest$ 64 80 80
+process $SourceImage$ created a remote thread in target process $TargetImage$ on host $dest$ dest system 50

 References